9 Best Sofas for Your Home of 2023

 The seat cushions are filled with foam and down, while the backfill and cushions are filled with down.
 We also like the fact that it's handcrafted in North Carolina.

-Not only does the Carly come in numerous colors, patterns, and fabrics but you can also select Sunbrella fabrics and colors, meaning using this sofa outdoors is also an option.
+Not only does the Lucia come in numerous colors, patterns, and fabrics but you can also select Sunbrella fabrics and colors, meaning using this sofa outdoors is also an option.

 Choose from Sunbrella, cotton, cotton blends, polyester, polyblend, polypropylene, and Sustain fabrics.